Standing up for people and the planet

 - Partner with First Nations to replace colonial relationships with genuine co-operation in pursuit of economic equality, protection of sacred sites and ecosystems, celebration of cultural heritage, and land-use patterns and governance that are consistent with First Nations and regional interests.

-- Respect the Urban Containment Boundary, protecting forest lands in the Gulf Islands, Sooke and the Juan de Fuca Electoral Area and farmlands in the western communities and the Saanich Peninsula from urban sprawl, guided by the values of ecosystem protection, recreational access and food security.
+- Respect the Urban Containment Boundary, protecting forest lands in the Gulf Islands and the Juan de Fuca Electoral Area and farmlands in the western communities and the Saanich Peninsula from urban sprawl, guided by the values of ecosystem protection, recreational access and food security.

-- Expand the Regional Housing Levy to $25 per household per year, mobilizing $4-million annually in seed funds as a means of leveraging provincial and federal funds required to end homelessness and ensure housing affordability in our region.
+- Expand the Regional Housing First Program with a contribution of $25 per household per year, mobilizing $5-million annually in seed funds as a means of leveraging increased provincial and federal funds to substantially reduce homelessness and increase housing affordability in our region.

 - Move toward an elected, accountable CRD, with First Nations representation and increased revenue-generating powers to provide integrated services while placing our regional government on a democratic footing.
 Retain local control over land-use through the existing municipal framework.